Ayushkushwaha0512/Interview-Questions-Asked-by-ME/Appinventive2.md

             }
         }

-## Q2. why we need encapsulation whem we have abstraction and vice versa?
+## Q2. why we need encapsulation when we have abstraction and vice versa?
 ## Answer:-

 Encapsulation: It ensure that the internal state of an object is protected and can only be modified through controlled methods.
 This prevents unintended interfarence and misuse of the data.
 It provide a way to enforce rules and constraints on th data, ensuring data integrity and security.